222093271/sit323-sit737-2025-prac6p/README.md

 ### 🐳 Docker

 Docker is a platform that allows developers to package applications into containers — lightweight, standalone, and executable units that include everything needed to run a piece of software.
-In Task 5.1P, we already built a Docker image for our Node.js application using the provided Dockerfile.
-This image was named my-themed-web-app.
+In Task 5.1P, we already built a Docker image for our Node.js application using the provided `Dockerfile`.
+This image was named `my-themed-web-app`.
 Docker was also used to run and test the application locally before deploying it to Kubernetes.
 This allowed us to ensure that the application was functioning correctly inside a container environment.
-We used Docker Desktop, which also provides a graphical interface to manage containers and settings.
+We used `Docker Desktop`, which also provides a graphical interface to manage containers and settings.
 Importantly, Docker Desktop includes a built-in Kubernetes engine, which we enabled to simulate a local Kubernetes cluster.

 ### ☸️ Kubernetes